 Below follows a detailed description of the RigidBodyMotion class attributes and functions.

-Rigid body transformation of euclidean points by an euler axis rotation and a translation.
+Rigid body transformation by Euler axis rotation and translation.

 A rigid body motion is defined in the laboratory coordinates system.

-• origin (numpy array) – Point in space about which the rigid body motion is defined Defaults to the origin (0,0,0).
-All translations are executed in relation to the origin and all rotation are rotations about the point of origin. shape=(3,)
+• origin (numpy.ndarray or torch.Tensor, optional) – Point in space about which the rigid body motion is defined.
+Defaults to the origin (0, 0, 0).
+All translations are executed in relation to the origin and all rotations are rotations about the point of origin.
+Shape (3,).

 rotation_axis[source]